Red Angel (rocket): Earlier systems

-RP-3 ("Three-inch") rockets were used successfully for anti-shipping attacks during World War II.
-Larger unguided rockets were developed at the end of the war, such as the 'Uncle Tom' to meet Operational Requirement OR.1009.
-This used six of the three-inch (76 mm) rocket motors in a 9 ft airframe of 11.5 in diameter.
+Larger unguided rockets taking advantage of this effect were developed at the end of the war, such as the 'Uncle Tom' to meet Operational Requirement OR.1009.
+This used six of the three-inch (76 mm) rocket motors in a 9 ft airframe of 11.5 in diameter, much larger and more powerful that the RP-3, giving it the performance to use against larger ships.
+It entered testing on a Grumman Avenger just as the war was ending.
+It continued to be tested and began to enter service on anti-shipping de Havilland Mosquitos in 1947.